KorbinianK/Pathfinding-Algorithms/ReadMe.md

-# Thymio - Dijkstra
+# Thymio - Dijkstra / A* Pathfinding

 ### Installation
-* Projekt lokal speichern (Git Plugin Eclipse, als zip oder direkt klonen)
-* In Eclipse importieren
+* Download and import to Eclipse
-* Controller Klasse als Applet starten
+* Start Main.Controller as Applet

-### Funktionen
+### Functionality

-   - Schachbrett mit randomisierten Hindernissen (anpassbar)
-   - Feste 20x8 Map wird aus CSV erstellt und gespeichert bzw neu erstellt (Größe anpassbar)
+   - Many adjustments possible in the Settings Class
+      - Colors
+      - Images
+      - Sizes
+      - Dijkstra or A* Algorithm
+      - Display Labels for Costs
+      - Display Colors for open/closed list
+      - and more...
+   - Creates a Parcours with random obstacles or imports a CSV
-   - Steuerung von Thymio (grafisch) mit W A S D Tasten
+   - Control the Robot via W A S D
-   - Settings-Klasse in der einige Einstellungen angepasst werden können (Start/Endpunkt, Größe, Bilder, Hindernisse etc) und in der die wichtigsten Konstanten festgelegt sind
-   - A* Algorithmus mit der Taste 'C' starten, Thymio fährt kürzeste Route zum Ziel
-   - Dijkstra kann alternativ in Settings ausgewählt werden
-   - Route wird grafisch angezeigt (Settings)
-   - "Echter" Thymio kann hinzugeschaltet werden, fährt berechnete Route ab
+   - Start Path calculation with 'C'